OpenEvalProject/evals/manuscripts/elife-69312/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/69312/elife-69312-fig5-v2.jpg)

-**Figure 5.:** 2+ remains unchanged in MICU1-KO.(A and B) MCU single-channel Na+ currents (iNa) from inside-out IMM patches in WT (A) and MICU1-KO (B), recorded at indicated potentials in symmetrical 150 mM Na+, and low-pass filtered at 0.3 kHz for display purposes.
+**Figure 5.:** (A and B) MCU single-channel Na+ currents (iNa) from inside-out IMM patches in WT (A) and MICU1-KO (B), recorded at indicated potentials in symmetrical 150 mM Na+, and low-pass filtered at 0.3 kHz for display purposes.
 Arrows indicate closed-state level, and downward deflections are the open-state events.
 Multiple subconductance levels are clearly visible at all potentials.
 (C–E) Single-channel amplitudes (C), open probability (Po) (D), and time-averaged unitary current (E) (see Methods) in WT and MICU1-KO at indicated potentials.
-Data shown as mean ± SEM; unpaired t-test, two-tailed, n = 6–7.Figure 5—source data 1.Figure 5.
+Data shown as mean ± SEM; unpaired t-test, two-tailed, n = 6–7.

 These results demonstrate that in the Ca2+-bound state, the MICUs potentiate MCU current by increasing the open probability of the MCU/EMRE pore.
 In the absence of Ca2+, the MICUs do not appear to affect the pore activity.

-## MCUcx Mn2+ conductance
+### MCUcx Mn2+ conductance

 While manganese (Mn2+) is essential for the proper function of several mitochondrial enzymes, its excessive accumulation inhibits oxidative phosphorylation and causes toxicity (Gunter and Pfeiffer, 1990).
 MCUcx appears to be the primary entry pathway for Mn2+ entry into mitochondria (Gunter et al., 2010).
 Recently, it has been suggested that MICU1 is responsible for the relatively low permeability of MCUcx for Mn2+ as compared to Ca2+, and when MICU1 deficiency or loss-of-function occurs, it can lead to excessive mitochondrial Mn2+ accumulation and cellular toxicity (Kamer et al., 2018; Wettmarshausen et al., 2018).